solomonshalom/Bublr/README.md

 ## Contributing

 The Abyss is intentionally kept simple and focused on individual expression.
-As such, traditional open-source contributions always appreciated.
+As such, traditional open-source contributions are always appreciated.
 However, if you have ideas for improving the platform's usability, security, or accessibility, even if not through code, feel free to reach out to us at [contact@theabyss.com](mailto:contact@theabyss.com).

 ## Support